waydxd/waydxd.github.io/courses/4521/Kotlin-Summary-Notes.md

 stateFlow.collect { value -> println(value) }
 ```

+Shows launching a coroutine (note: prefer structured concurrency over `GlobalScope`) and collecting a `StateFlow` which emits state updates.

 ### Modifier example

 ```kotlin
 Modifier.padding(16.dp).background(Color.Red)
 ```

+Chained `Modifier` calls add layout and styling information to Compose UI elements; here it adds padding and a red background.

 ## 6. Network programming with coroutines and Retrofit

+Practical networking patterns: using coroutines with Retrofit, JSON parsing, and UI-state handling.

 ### Why networking is special

 - Network requests may block the main thread; use coroutines to keep the UI responsive.

+Networking should be done off the main thread (using coroutines) and UI state must reflect loading, success, and error.

 ### Coroutines basics in ViewModel